muldjord/skyscraper/README.md

 #### Version x.x.x (still unimplemented)
 * Add "sharpen" effect which sharpens the image
 * Improved "blur" and "shadow" effect to be true gaussian
-* Add the option to edit cached data for any game
 * Add the option to scrape from cached data purely originating from certain scraping modules
 * Consider making aliasMap the global baseName instead of just the search term base name.
 This will fix missing brackets in alias names being ignored later on
 * Make it more clear when Skyscraper is in gathering and game list generation mode.
 In gathering mode, consider only showing output for game that aren't loaded from cache